cppfw/prorab/wiki/TutorialBasicConcepts.md

 ##Echoing commands from recipes

-All commands in **prorab** recipes are prefixed with @ by default, but it is possible to make it to be verbose like this
+All commands in **prorab** recipes are prefixed with @ by default, but it is possible to make it to be verbose by setting the _verbose_ variable to _true_, like this:

 ```
 make verbose=true